St. Winifred’s PE and Sports Grant 2020 – 2021

 The purpose of this grant is to improve the provision of PE and sport so that all pupils develop positive active attitudes and healthy lifestyles.
-The grant is £8,300 for each school.
-When the schools were separate in prior to April 2016, each school received a separate allocation.
-Our new Primary School will only received one allocation of £12,000
+The grant is £19,110 for our school.

 How are we spending the money?

 St. Winifred’s has used this grant to fund coaching during lunch playtime.
 The coach supports our Midday Supervisors in organising games to ensure that the children are actively engaged in sport throughout playtime.
 The short fall in funding this provision is made up from the school budget.
 We believe this is the best possible use of this funding for our school community as it ensures every child has the opportunity to take part in sports activities every day.

 We have also funded football coaching for girls each Friday to build their confidence and skills in this area.

 We have funded dance lessons for all pupils from year 4 to 6.
 This has supported our teachers in this area and ensured high quality delivery.
 We will continue this provision as it has been so successful.